capi-workgroup/problems/capi_problems.rst

 Such systems need minimal building blocks for accessing CPython efficiently.
-They don't necessarily need an ergonomic API, because they typically generated code that is not intended to be read by humans.
-But they do need it to be comprehesive enough so that they don't need to access internals, while offering them stability, and without sacrificing performance.
+They don't necessarily need an ergonomic API, because they typically generate code that is not intended to be read by humans.
+But they do need it to be comprehensive enough so that they don't need to access internals, while offering them stability, and without sacrificing performance.